umutbasal/http_utils/README.md

  - [ ] check server support with header and resp body length
  - [ ] take http client interface from user
  - [ ] chunks and threads should be independent
+ - [ ] placeholder media downloads for examples